Witiko/expltools/README.md

 $ explcheck [options] [.tex, .cls, and .sty files]
 ```

-You can also use the tool from your own Lua code by importing the corresponding files `explcheck-*.lua`:
+You can also use the tool from your own Lua code by importing the corresponding files `explcheck-*.lua`.
+For example, here is Lua code that applies the preprocessing step to the code from a file named `code.tex`:

 ``` lua
 local new_issues = require("explcheck-issues")